scikit-learn/enhancement_proposals/slep005/proposal.rst

 Possible Usecases
 .................

-* Sample rebalancing to correct bias toward class with large cardinality outlier rejection to fit a clean dataset.
+* Sample rebalancing to correct bias toward class with large cardinality.
+* Outlier rejection to fit a clean dataset.
 * Sample reduction e.g. representing a dataset by its k-means centroids.
 * Currently semi-supervised learning is not supported by scoring-based functions like ``cross_val_score``, ``GridSearchCV`` or ``validation_curve``